ramokz/phantom-camera/documentation/docs/follow-modes/group.md

 <Property propertyName="Max Auto Zoom (2D)" propertyType="float" propertyDefault="5">
 <template v-slot:propertyDescription>

-Sets the maximum zoom level, in other words how far away the `Camera` will move away from the scene, when `Auto Zoom` is enabled.
+Sets the maximum zoom level, in other words how close the `Camera` can move towards the scene.

+This only works when `Auto Zoom` is enabled.

 <Property2D3DOnly :is2D="true" altProp="Max Auto Distance" altPropLink="./group#max-auto-distance-(3d)"/>